Eventual-Inc/Daft/docs/source/learn/user_guides/expressions.rst

 Refer to a column with a certain name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You may also find it necessary in certain situations to create an Expression with just the name of a column, without having an existing DataFrame to refer to.
-You can do this with the ``col`` helper:
+You can do this with the :func:`~daft.expressions.col` helper:

 .. code:: python